Amanjena

-Amanjena (meaning "peaceful paradise") is a luxury hotel and resort, situated in Palmeraie, a southeastern suburb of Marrakesh, Morocco.
-Built in 2000, it was the first Aman Resort on the African continent.
-It has a 21-hole course, a well-stocked library and an outdoor swimming pool set amidst hibiscus bushes.
+Amanjena (meaning "peaceful paradise") is a luxury hotel and resort in Palmeraie, a southeastern suburb of Marrakesh, Morocco.
+Built-in 2000, it was the first Aman Resort on the African continent.
 In May 2015, David Beckham celebrated his 40th birthday at the hotel.

 Background

 Amanjena is situated in Marrakesh's Palmeraie, along the road to Ouarzazate, just outside Morocco's UNESCO-protected city of Marrakech in an area where the river valleys of Draa and Dadès merge with the Sahara desert.
 The resort is set in the backdrop of a hill which rises to a height of 13000 feet, in the surroundings of an olive orchard of the Almoravid period.
 There are views of the Atlas Mountains.

 The 2010 movie Sex and the City 2 was filmed at Amanjena.
 In May 2015, David Beckham celebrated his 40th birthday at the hotel, along with guests Gordon Ramsay and Tana Ramsay, David Gardner and Liv Tyler, the Spice Girls, Eva Longoria, Tom Cruise, David Blaine, Guy Ritchie and Vanessa Feltz.